HoSheiMa/shop1/README.md

-# shop Application by React-native
+# shop Application by React-native & Redux
 # Pages
 # 1- intro
 This have intro about app!